cinema antiplastique is a film and movement studio where

 support our work

-cinema antiplastique is an autonomous institution. our commitment to a free Palestine, reparations and indigenous led environmental justice leads us to sustain our work directly through ticket sales, commissions and community support.
+cinema antiplastique is an autonomous institution. our commitment to a free Palestine, reparations and indigenous led earth liberation leads us to sustain our work through our embodied networks: ticket sales for in person events, commissions and community support.

 we appreciate you!